yujunz/gitlab.com-runbooks/howto/lead-away.md

 People from within and outside of the company requests actions from the production team.

-These actions may be urgent or they may could be delayed due to the nature of the issue or the already ongoing efforts of the team.
+These actions may be urgent or they could be delayed due to the nature of the issue or the already ongoing efforts of the team.

 It is the lead job to go through the issue tracker to triage newly created